luc-llb/scraping_amazon/README.md

   bun'
 ```

+## 🐳 Dev Container Support

+This project includes a `devcontainer.json` file to streamline development in GitHub Codespaces or any environment that supports Dev Containers.
+The configuration ensures **port forwarding**, automatically exposes ports `3000` (backend) and `5173` (frontend).

+### How to Use
+1. Open the project in VS Code.
+2. Press `F1` and select **Dev Containers: Rebuild and Reopen in Container**.
+3. The environment will be set up automatically, and you can start coding immediately.

+For more details, see the [Dev Containers documentation](https://code.visualstudio.com/docs/devcontainers/containers).

 ## 📡 API Endpoints
 - `GET /health` - Health check endpoint
 - `GET /api/scrape?keyword=<search_term>` - Search products by keyword